frankframework/frank-manual/docs/source/testing/ladybug/introduction/introduction.rst

 :ref:`preparations`.
 This subsection explains how to set up the environment you need.

-This tutorial is based on an electronic archive that once was built by an user.
+This tutorial is based on the example of an electronic archive.
 The archive has a portal before it that handles requests from users.
 The portal accesses the archive to service the user.